bjadamson/BoomHS/README.md

 >***I would add discussion either here or at the top about how much coding and world building experience a player should possess prior to playing.
 Can play off of the concept of this open world sandbox as being a "game for coders by a coder", i.e. not your average sandbox, needs a certain level of smarts to participate?

 ### Gameplay Ideas

+Below is an unordered list of ideas currently considered for implementation.

+- The wizard periodically places various curses upon the world.
-Curse brings out a second or third moon to impact world environment (ie tides rising dramatically, volcanoes, tides being messed with given the gravitational pull) this plunges world into turmoil (environmental instability, return to farming culture, cultural regression).
-Ben had idea that cursed moon/moons only occur on certain nights, randomly, impact environment for a day and a night and then people have to regroup the next day.
-Monsters could be mutated humans/creatures that have adapted to the new world (an option).
-Would add plenty of gameplay options with exploration, above ground and below, as well  as fights with enemies.
+  - A spell that causes a second or third moon to appear.
+This will impact the climate within the world such as tides rising dramatically, volcanoes, tides being messed with given the gravitational pull).
+Perhaps this only occurs on certain days of the in-game week/month/year.
+This can add a  cool visual that can add a sense of immersion and impending doom.
-Example, fighting an enemy and suddenly tides start to rise because the cursed moon/moons have appeared.
-Additionally, very cool visual that can add a sense of random/impending doom.
-Caving/exploring underground, stakes raised given the pull on the planet's gravity/magma.
-Ben thinks a moon shaped like a skull would be a good plan (can be simplified, the moons' marias --canyons and patches on the surface--could be shaped to resemble a skull face).
-Realistically, looking at player's suspension of disbelief is important, can a player believe that a moon/moons curse or otherwise can be created in this world.
-Possibly.
-Could also be interesting exploration into the "curse", did this phenemenon just conveniently occur as the curser was to be executed, could allow for interesting dialogue with characters (those who believe in the curse and those who don't and are realists), further storyplot to flesh out. could allow for the "cursed moons" to circle in a skeejawed kind of orbit that allows them to appear randomly (one at a time, both at same time) and wreak havoc on the planet involved. thought, large asteroid hits single moon, moon breaks into multiple moons, asteroid also caught by planets gravitational pull, becomes an additional moon.
-Check science of this realistically happening, could the chunks actually be knocked into seperate orbits.
-Ben idea, curse comes, moon chunks decaying ***go through, edit, select ideas which seem most viable with vague evil wizard storyplot

 ## Developer Information
 The project is written in modern C++, and currently uses the OpenGL API directly for rendering.
 The code is structured so that another backend can be swapped in someday without rewriting everything.